 There have been others, but consumers clearly have no ability to evaluate the quality of a metal hip replacement before it’s put into their bodies, and doctors should be able to rely on reasonable warranties and the like before performing surgeries.

 If you or someone you love has had hip surgery and suffering from metallosis or cobalt poisoning because of a metal hip replacement, you need to take action to protect your legal rights.
-Contact the Hood National Law Group, today to schedule a free initial consultation so that you can obtain the help you need recovering the compensation that you deserve.
+Contact National Injury Help, today to schedule a free initial consultation so that you can obtain the help you need recovering the compensation that you deserve.

 What are the metal hip replacement lawsuit settlement payout amounts?

 Several metal hip manufacturers are facing lawsuits from patients who say they suffered complications as a result of their devices.

 Some of the settlement and payout amounts could be in the millions of dollars.
 It’s not unreasonable that some of the metal hip manufactures have already set aside large cash funds to cover these lawsuits.
 Some of the past individual metal hip cases have settled in the 1-2 million dollar range.

 Sulzer Medica, back in 2002 awarded a total of $15.4 million to three women.
 Sulzer had $425 million in cash for the settlement plus an additional $300 million in stock and proceeds from an insurance policy.

 - Active currently is Johnson & Johnson’s subsidiary DePuy faces thousands of lawsuits for its Pinnacle and ASR metal hip systems.